 At this stage, the organization realizes that it shouldn't rely on the design team's personal judgment of what will be easy for customers to use.
 Most design decisions will continue to rely on this judgment, however, because people tend to assume they are both archetypal and the focal point of the universe.
 Thus, even while designers know they should get external data, they don't try very hard to acquire it.

-What distinguishes this stage from higher levels is that there's no official recognition of usability, nor is there an approved budget allocated in advance.
-All usability activities are ad hoc and driven by user advocates who want a bit more data to improve the quality of the one thing they're working on at the moment.
+What distinguishes this stage from higher levels is that there's no official recognition of user experience as a discipline, nor is there an approved budget allocated in advance.
+All UX activities and user research are ad hoc and driven by user advocates who want a bit more data to improve the quality of the one thing they're working on at the moment.

 Primitive as it is, skunkworks usability is effective.
 (The sidebar shows an example in which testing just two users increased the probability of picking the better of two designs from 50% to 76%.)
-Even tiny usability efforts can't help but create vast user-experience improvements in a company that hasn't done usability before.
+Even tiny UX efforts can't help but create vast user-experience improvements in a company that hasn't done any usability studies before.
 The old cliché of "low-hanging fruit" always holds true in such cases.

 When moving from stage 2 to stage 3, you can rely on logic — and maybe a bit of flattery — to convince design team members that they're far too knowledgeable to represent average customers.
 In moving upward from stage 3, however, you have to rely on results.

 When designs get a small usability injection, they get better — hopefully so much better that the results are clear to anybody.
-The only downside is that really great usability seems so obvious (after the fact) that management might not recognize how much work was required to simplify the design.
-To prevent being overlooked, save the initial design ideas, clumsy as they may seem, and show before/after comparisons to document the usability advances.
+The only downside is that really great user experience seems so obvious (after the fact) that management might not recognize how much work was required to simplify the design.
+To prevent being overlooked, save the initial design ideas, clumsy as they may seem, and show before/after comparisons to document the UX advances.

-Maybe a manager who funded a bit of usability from the slush fund gets promoted to director with a bigger budget.
+Maybe a manager who funded a small usability study from the slush fund gets promoted to director with a bigger budget.
 Or maybe a big-shot VP decides to place higher priority on the usability aspects of product quality.
-Several scenarios can cause a company to invest more in usability.
-Typically, the primary cause is that some of stage 3's small, ad-hoc usability projects caught the eyes of the higher-ups and convinced them that the company will profit from improving the user experience.
+Several scenarios can cause a company to invest more in user experience.
+Typically, the primary cause is that some of stage 3's small, ad-hoc UX projects caught the eyes of the higher-ups and convinced them that the company will profit from improving the user experience.

-The big difference between stages 3 and 4 is a dedicated budget for usability.
-However small, the budget is set aside in advance, meaning that usability is planned for in the same way as other quality processes.
+The big difference between stages 3 and 4 is a dedicated budget for UX.
+However small, the budget is set aside in advance, meaning that UX activities are planned for in the same way as other quality processes.

-Depending on the company's size, the usability budget might cover only a percentage of a single employee's time or it might allow for a few full-time usability specialists.
-In either case, the usability staff is scattered around the company and doesn't use have any systematic processes in place.
-But at least they have usability in their job description and a pot of money for things like recruiting test users (which costs an average of $171 per user).
+Depending on the company's size, the UX budget might cover only a percentage of a single employee's time or it might allow for a few full-time UX specialists.
+In either case, the UX staff is scattered around the company and doesn't use have any systematic processes in place.
+But at least they have user experience and usability in their job description and a pot of money for things like recruiting test users (which costs an average of $171 per user).

 This is contrary to recommended best practices, which call for frequent and early testing, including the use of paper prototypes that teams can test without the sunk cost of a full-scale design implementation.
 The more work that goes into implementing a user interface, the less willing management will be to make the architectural changes that are typically needed after the design is first exposed to real users.